xtreamsrl/jupytemplate/README.md

 as well as code to perform common operations, like importing and configuring charting libraries.

-Moreover, it prompts for a notebook name.
+Moreover, it prompts for a meaningful name whenever you try and save a notebook called 'Untitled'.

-Quite annoyingly.

 But don't worry, you can disable this one.